robocorp/example-controlroom-artifacts/README.md

 when event indicating process complete has been received.
 Server downloads all ".png" named files into local directory.

+Server needs to know Control Room workspace ID and the API key for accessing Process API.
+In this implementation those are provided as environment variables `CONTROL_ROOM_WORKSPACE_ID` and `CONTROL_ROOM_WORKSPACE_API_KEY`.

 ## Description of the example Robot

 TBD